zlt1213/RoboND_DeepLearning_Project/Writeup.md

 The function `eparable_conv2d_batchnorm()` in Keras performs batch normalization.

 ### 2.4 1 x 1 Convolutions
 Generally speaking, the output of a convolutional layer is a 4D tensor.
-The main function of 1 x 1 Convolution is to flastten the 4D tensor to 2D tensor.
+The 1x1 convolution helped in reducing the dimensionality of the layer.
+In the FCN, the 1 x 1 convolution is also used to finish up the encoder section of the network and pass data to the decoder.

-### 2.4 Bilinear Upsample
+### 2.4 Transposed Convolution

-### 2.5 Transposed Convolution
+### 2.5 Bilinear Upsample

 ## 3. Architecture of FCN